Hochfrequenz/time_slice_net/README.md

 We call these assignments "time dependent parent child relationship collection".
 There are two main kinds:

-- overlaps are allowed (any number of children per point in time)
+- overlaps are allowed = any number of children per point in time (easy to handle)
-- overlaps are forbidden (max.
-1 child per point in time)
+- overlaps are forbidden = max.
+1 child per point in time (harder to handle)

-For a minimal, easy to understand example of collections of non-overlapping children see the [parking lot ⬌ car collection tests](TimeSliceNet/TimeSliceTests/GasolinePumpCarCollectionExampleTests.cs).
+For a minimal, easy to understand example of collections with overlapping children see the [concert tests](TimeSliceNet/TimeSliceTests/ConcertOverlappingExampleTests.cs).

-For a minimal, easy to understand example of collections with overlapping children see the [musician ⬌ listener tests]().
+For a minimal, easy to understand example of collections of non-overlapping children see the [gasoline pump ⬌ car (non overlapping) collection tests](TimeSliceNet/TimeSliceTests/GasolinePumpCarNonOverlappingExampleTests.cs).